 Which brings us to Angela Merkel, wiser than most her political contemporaries in both the small and large things, who apparently alternates brands to avoid perceived partiality.
 Not so her predecessors, where Chancellor Konrad Adenauer was so enamoured with the Type 300 Mercedes of the Fifties, that it is still referred to as an ‘Adenauer’.

 The favoured cars of France’s Presidents have changed.
 From 1945 to 1996, Renault was under state ownership, so it’s natural that François Mitterrand’s government favoured them.
 The right-wing Sarkozy generally liked Renaults too (post privatisation), though he used a Peugeot for his inauguration.
-Hollande prefers a Citroen C6 – well it’s good that someone does, though his is armoured – and for his inauguration PSA managed to come up with a convertible DS5 Hybrid, possibly afraid that their new brand would be shown off by the dusting off one of the two SM convertibles commissioned by Georges Pompidou.
+Hollande prefers a Citroen C6 – well it’s good that someone does, though his is armoured – and for his inauguration PSA managed to come up with a convertible DS5 Hybrid, possibly afraid that their new brand would be shown up by the dusting off one of the two SM convertibles commissioned by Georges Pompidou.
 However, the arch Presidential Citroeniste was, of course, De Gaulle who, after deciding that his life had been saved by the DS’s unique suspension following a 1962 assassination attempt, is said to have blocked Fiat’s attempts to take over the company.